 What is Swollen Feet?

-The causes of swollen feet and ankles are numerous; examples of most of the major causes include:
+Swelling of the ankle and feet is a relatively frequent symptom in most people.
+The swollen feet causes are numerous; examples of most of the major causes include:

 • Excess body weight can decrease blood circulation, causing fluid to build up in the feet, legs, and ankles.